Content of this page

-Keytiles tracking script is using browser fingerprinting techniques to be able to identify the visitor's device (at least with a good chance) even in the case if cookies are disabled.
+Keytiles tracking script might use browser fingerprinting techniques (as best effort) to be able to identify the visitor's device (at least with a good chance) even in the case if devide ID cookies are disabled.

 This information is not a sensitive information - as this fingerprint can not be used anyhow to identify a person behind it.

 Yes of course!
 And on the top of that it is very easy!